cuijiyao01/docker-k8s-training/kubernetes/exercise_04_services.md

 Run `kubectl get nodes -o wide` to get the IP addresses of all cluster nodes.
 You can take any of them and combine it with your NodePort.

 ## Step 3: create a service from a yaml file.
 Before going on, delete the service you created with the `expose` command.

-Either try to write your own yaml or download the  [service.yaml](./solutions/04_service.yaml) to your machine.
+Now write your own yaml to define the service.
 Check, that the label selector matches the lables of your deployment/pods and (re-)create the service (`kubectl create -f <your-file>.yaml`).

 ## Step 4: optional/advanced - learn how to label